home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

 In this example, the card will take 2 x 2 cells by default.
 The height of the card can not be smaller than 2 rows.
 According to the cell dimension, the card will have a height of `120px` (`2` * `56px` + `8px`).

-### UI Editor

-Your card can define a `getConfigElement` method that returns a custom element for editing the user configuration.
-Home Assistant will display this element in the card editor in the dashboard.

 ## Advanced example

 Resources to load in dashboards are imported as a JS module import.
 Below is an example of a custom card using JS modules that does all the fancy things.